Master of Science in Rehabilitation Counseling,

 Community Counseling Track

-The mission of the M.S. program in Rehabilitation Counseling, Community Counseling Track is to educate individuals to be socially responsible counseling professionals who will work competently, creatively and collaboratively with and within the community in an environment of diversity so that persons in the community including those with disabilities are empowered to pursue career and other personally important goals with success and satisfaction.
+The mission of the M.S. program in Rehabilitation Counseling, all Tracks, is to educate individuals to be socially resonsible counseling professionals who will work competently, creatively and collaboratively with and within the community in an environment of diversity so that persons in the community including those with disabilities are empowered to pursue career and other personally important goals with success and satisfaction.
 We also seek to address New Jersey's ongoing needs to prepare counselors with specialized expertise in providing counseling in community settings for people with disabilities of all types, including psychiatric, physical and developmental.
-The increased availability of counselors with this expertise is expected to benefit persons with disabilities as well as their families and communities by providing community-based counseling services that will enable such individuals to enhance their quality of life including their ability to live independently, get and keep employment, gain an education, and form social relationships and networks.
+The increased availability of counselors with this expertise is expected to benefit persons with disabilities as well as their families and communities by providing community-based counseling services to enable such individuals to enhance their quality of life including their ability to live independently, get and keep employment, gain an education, manage their disability, and form social relationships and networks.
 Additionally, students are prepared to consider the community as a client and deliver needed direct and indirect services in this context.
 The program specializes in preparing students to deliver counseling and other services to people with serious mental illness.
-To prepare students to address these needs, the program curriculum emphasizes development of critical thinking, provision of counseling services in an environment of diversity, learning and using evidence-based practices, and adhering to ethical standards.
+To prepare students to address these needs, the curriculum emphasizes developing critical things, providing counseling services in an environment of diversity, learning and using evidence-based practices, and adhering to ethical standards.
 The mission of the program is consistent with that of SHRP in serving both individuals and the community.